General Education Information

 Poster sessions allow attendees to informally discuss current projects in pharmacy practice with colleagues.
 This is your opportunity to pick up ideas from hundreds of successful programs that have worked in other healthcare systems.

-NOTE: CPE credit is not offered for poster sessions, unless otherwise stated.
+NOTE: CPE credit is not offered for poster sessions.

 NABP’s CPE Monitor

-To process CE, pharmacists and pharmacy technicians must enter an NABP e-Profile ID, birth month, and date in the eLearning Portal.
+To process CE, pharmacists and pharmacy technicians must enter a National Association of Boards of Pharmacy (NABP) e-Profile ID, birth month, and date in ASHP eLearning.
 After you have entered this information, it is saved for future CE processing.
-You may obtain your e-Profile ID at nabp.pharmacy.
+Obtain an e-Profile ID on NABP’s website at https://nabp.pharmacy.